-The Abu Dhabi International Book Fair is an annual book fair held in Abu Dhabi since 1981.
-It provides a platform where publishers, booksellers, agents, cultural organisations and press can meet, exchange ideas and identify business opportunities.
+The Abu Dhabi International Book Fair is an annual book fair that first took place in 1981.
+It provides a platform where publishers, booksellers, agents, cultural organisations and media can meet, exchange ideas and identify business opportunities.

-Every year, ADBIF plays host to the most prominent Arab, regional and international publishing houses as well as organising events, with the participation of the world’s greatest publishers, which helps develop the publishing sector and provides local and Arab publishers with new windows of opportunity.
+Every year, ADBIF plays host to the most prominent Arab, regional and international publishing houses as well as organising events, with the participation of the world’s greatest publishers, which help develop the publishing sector in providing local and Arab publishers with new windows of opportunity.

 Additionally, ADBIF seeks to enrich its activities with intellectual and cultural programmes including artistic performances that attract visitors and add flavour to the Fair.